An overview of the most well-known and popular features in Windows 11.

 What if your PC doesn’t support Windows 11?

-If your device doesn’t meet the Windows 11 system requirements, you can continue using Windows 10, which Microsoft stopped supporting in October 2025.
+If your device doesn’t meet the Windows 11 requirements, you can continue using Windows 10, which Microsoft stopped supporting in October 2025.

 Should you upgrade to Windows 11?